leihanitaylortabanera/leihanitaylortabanera.github.io/essays/keeping-you-safe-and-sound-typescript.md

 In standard JavaScript, there is no safety check: you can initially assign the variable x to a number (5), and later reassign it to a string ("hello") without the program ever complaining.
 TypeScript, however, immediately throws a type error if you attempt to assign "hello" to x, because it was explicitly declared as a number on the first line.
 Ultimately, this strictness helps keep your code happy, healthy, and safe.

+Finally, I learned how much coding with Typescript keeps my work organized and readable.
+Explicitly declaring types makes it far easier to reference past projects whenever I practice.
+Ultimately, these clear type annotations allow me to quickly track each function's purpose and expected return values.

 ## Racing Against the Clock: Athletic Engineering

 Athletic Engineering is a learning method that treats programming like sports training—focusing on speed, repetition, and problem-solving under time constraints.
 I genuinely enjoyed the WODs where we had to time ourselves to see how efficiently we could write a working solution within a specific timeframe.
 Alongside the WODs, the practice and real quizzes served as excellent exercises to sharpen my skills and build my proficiency in TypeScript.
 Overall, I really appreciate this style of learning and look forward to tackling upcoming topics with this same high-energy approach.